piyp791/Udacity-SDCNDP-Lane-Finding/preject_writeup.md

   h.
 Similarly, the intercept for both lane lines can be calculated by taking the mean of the stored intercepts.

   i.
-The y_min can be found out by taking the comparing all the y values in all the lines and taking the minimum value.
+The y_min can be found out by comparing all the y values in all the lines and taking the minimum value.

   j.
 Now x_min and x_max can be found out by just fitting all the peviously found parameters in an equation of the line.